ArchReview #177

 1

-An example of mature regional modernism—a movement that does not reject local traditions, but also does not turn them into museum exhibits.
-The architect understands that tradition is not a set of decorative elements, but a system of spatial and structural solutions developed by climate and lifestyle.
-The contemporary insert does not hide its novelty, but tactfully integrates into the historical volume.
-The contrast between white and dark, smooth and textured, historical and modern works to create a rich visual narrative.
-The house tells a story — about time, about place, about how architecture can respect the past without sacrificing the present.
+An example of mature regional modernism, a movement that neither rejects local traditions nor turns them into museum pieces.
+The architect understands that tradition isn't a set of decorative elements but a system of spatial and structural solutions shaped by climate and way of life.
+The contemporary insert doesn't hide its newness, but integrates tactfully into the historic volume.
+The contrast between white and dark, smooth and textured, old and new builds a rich visual narrative.
+The house tells a story, about time, about place, about how architecture can respect the past without sacrificing the present.

 2

-The façade is clearly divided into two parts: the historic volume on the right and the modern intervention on the left.
-This is not just an extension—it is an architectural statement about the layering of time.
-The white plastered volume with traditional window proportions and green shutters seems frozen in the past, while the dark vertical plank cladding represents modernity.
+The facade splits clearly into two parts: the historic volume on the right and the modern intervention on the left.
+This isn't just an extension, it's an architectural statement about the layering of time.
+The white plastered volume, with its traditional window proportions and green shutters, seems frozen in the past, while the dark vertical plank cladding stands for the present.

 3

-The modern part is deliberately stretched upward, creating a compositional accent.
-The vertical rhythm of the wooden slats reinforces this aspiration.
-This solution works on several levels at once: it visually lightens the mass of the extension, creates a play of light and shadow on the facade, and echoes the verticals of the surrounding coniferous trees.
+The modern part is deliberately stretched upward to create a compositional accent.
+The vertical rhythm of the wooden slats reinforces that upward pull.
+The move works on several levels at once: it visually lightens the mass of the extension, creates a play of light and shadow across the facade, and echoes the verticals of the surrounding conifers.

 4

-The façade is built on the contrast of three basic colors: white plaster base, dark gray (almost black) wooden planks, and warm natural wood on the roof elements and cornices.
-This triad is not accidental—it reflects a material hierarchy: a traditional stone base, modern wood cladding, and structural and decorative elements made of solid wood.
+The facade is built on a contrast of three core colors: a white plaster base, dark gray (almost black) wooden planks, and warm natural wood on the roof details and cornices.
+This triad is no accident, it reflects a material hierarchy: a traditional stone base, modern wood cladding, and structural and decorative elements in solid wood.

 5

-The traditional part retains small windows with green shutters—a typical feature of Alpine houses, protecting them from the sun and snow.
-In the modern part, the windows become larger vertical slits, designed as dark openings without window frames.
-This evolution of window openings from small traditional ones to more open modern ones can be interpreted as a movement through time.
+The traditional part keeps small windows with green shutters, a typical Alpine feature that guards against sun and snow.
+In the modern part, the windows become larger vertical slits, designed as dark openings without frames.
+This evolution of the windows, from small and traditional to open and modern, reads as a movement through time.

 6

-Vertical slats are installed with gaps, creating the effect of a breathable facade.
-Under certain lighting conditions, this structure turns into a kind of optical grid—the facade appears to be either monolithic or transparent.
-This is a subtle play on perception: the massive extension is visually lightened by rhythm and shadows.
+The vertical slats are set with gaps, creating a breathable facade.
+In certain light, the structure turns into a kind of optical grid, the facade appears now solid, now transparent.
+It's a subtle play on perception: the massive extension is visually lightened by rhythm and shadow.

 • Ключевые архитектурные приёмы: